 101 Introduction to Military Leadership I

-One-half course credit.
+No course credit.
+Pass/Fail grade given.
 Open to all Dickinson students.
-Meets 75 minutes per week.

 102 Introduction to Military Leadership II

-One-half course credit.
+Prerequisite: 101 or permission of instructor.
+One full course credit.
 Open to all Dickinson students.
-Meets 75 minutes per week

 201 Foundations of Military Leadership I

-Explores the dimensions of creative and innovative tactical leadership strategies and styles by examining team dynamics and two historical leadership theories that form the basis of the Army leadership framework.
-Cadets practice aspects of personal motivation and team building in the context of planning, executing, and assessing team exercises and participating in leadership labs.
-Focus is on continued development of the knowledge of leadership values and attributes through an understanding of Army rank, structure, and duties and basic aspects of land navigation and squad tactics.
-Case studies provide tangible context for learning the Soldier's Creed and Warrior Ethos as they apply in the contemporary operating environment (COE).
+Students will explore the dimensions of creative and innovative leadership strategies, leadership styles by examining team dynamics and historical leadership theories that form the basis of leadership framework and theory.
+Students practice aspects of personal motivation and team building in the context of planning, executing, and assessing team exercises.
+Focus is on continued development of the knowledge of leadership values, attributes and norms through an understanding of leadership roles, the hierarchy of leadership, duties and responsibilities while learning to train, motivate and groom subordinates leaders.
+Students will complete leadership case studies and provide tangible context for learning dynamic leadership theory.

-One-half course credit.
+No course credit.
+Pass/Fail grade given.
 Open to all Dickinson students.
-Meets two hours per week each semester.

 202 Foundations of Military Leadership II